microsoft/service-fabric-observer/SampleObserverPlugin/ReadMe.md

  }
 ```

-When you reference the FabricObserver nuget package, you will have access to all of the public code in FabricObserver.
+When you reference the FabricObserver.Extensibility nuget package, you will have access to all of the public code that native FabricObserver observers consume.
 That is, you will have the same capabilities
 that all other observers have.
 The world is your oyster when it comes to creating your custom observer to do whatever the underlying platform affords.

-### Note: make sure you know if .NET 6 is installed on the target server that must also be running Service Fabric 9.0 and above.
+### Note: make sure you know if .NET Core 3.1 (for FO 3.2.3.831) or .NET 6 (for FO 3.2.1.960, which only runs on SF version 9 and above) is installed on the target server.
 If it is not, then you must use the SelfContained package.
 This is very important.

 As you can see in this project, there are two key files: